 Tummy tuck patients may experience some swelling, soreness, or bruising after the procedure.
 Pain medications can help soothe any pain or discomfort you may feel during the healing process.
 We usually recommend that patients take two weeks off from work to allow ample time for the body to recover.
 Patients should wait at least six weeks to return to sports or more rigorous exercises.

 I am very happy with my results!
 Dr. Schantz has made my dreams come true.
 I was so down on myself about my body after three children and putting myself on the back burner.
 I started teaching Zumba a year ago and still couldn't get rid of the extra abdominal fat.
 Everything I tried wouldn't work.
 I had been wanting to have abdominoplasty and Breast augmentation for sometime.
 I am so glad I made the decision to have it done. my clothes fit great and I've thrown all those spanks/kamoras/girdles out.
 I recommend anyone wanting to have this procedure done to go for it.
 It Was the best decision I've ever made.
 Dr Schantz has also done the abdominoplasty on three other friends of mine and they look awesome.

+- Breast Augmentation.
 Women with small breasts may feel that their body lacks natural balance and curvature.
-Breast augmentation adds volume to the chest which can create a slimming effect in the waist.
+Breast augmentation adds volume to the chest, which can create a slimming effect in the waist.

-Each patient’s needs are unique and combination procedures can be discussed during the consultation.
+Each patient’s needs are unique, and complementary procedures can be discussed during the consultation.

 Schedule a Tummy Tuck Consultation

 To learn more about tummy tuck, or to schedule an appointment with one of our highly-skilled plastic surgeons, we encourage you to contact our office today.